 - When the clip limiter is engaged it has a short time constant and illuminates briefly. - When the clip limiter is not engaged it has an increased time constant and it illuminates for a longer period.
-Front Indicators

-The "-40 dB" LED's illuminate if the output signal is greater than -40dB (with 0dB referenced to full output power).
+The "-40 dB" LED's illuminate if the output signal is greater than -40dB (with 0dB as reference to full output power).
 These LED's also act as signal present indicators.

-The two bottom green "ON" LED's indicate when the power supply is operating normaly and the output circuits are receiving the correct rail voltage.
+The two bottom green "ON" LED's indicate when the power supply and the output circuits are receiving the correct rail voltage.